thereserveforce/www.thereserveforce.com/src/content/blog/it1-bits-june-2021.md

 Parallels has released an update to its desktop virtual machine software that allows you to install Windows 10 on Arm on M1 Macs.
 Parallels Desktop 16.5 now includes the necessary native support to run the Arm version of Windows on M1 chips, following Apple’s decision not to support Boot Camp on M1 Macs.

-For more information, visit there website [here] (https://www.parallels.com/pd/bootcamp/).
+For more information, visit there website [here](https://www.parallels.com/pd/bootcamp/).